Free shipping on orders over £50*

 Many Golden Paste Company customers use our Turmeric Supplements to help with pain relief.

-Turmeric and Curcumin (the most researched bioactive component of turmeric) are natural anti-inflammatories and hold antioxidant properties.
+Turmeric and Curcumin (the most researched bioactive component of turmeric) are natural antioxidants that also support anti-inflammatory mechanisms.
 They can help reduce the inflammation associated with various conditions such as arthritis and hip dysplasia.

 Curcumin and NSAIDs can be compared as they have similar mechanisms.